thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 - Define user interface and user interface design.
 - Explain why UI design is important to both users and developers.
 - Style common user interface elements.
-- Explain the how layout, color, and typography are the foundation of good UI.
+- Explain the how layout, color, texture, and typography are the foundation of good UI.

 ## What's interface and User Interface Design?